 Noxafil oral suspension is also used to treat a fungal infection called “thrush” caused by Candida in your mouth or throat area.
 Noxafil oral suspension can be used as the first treatment for thrush, or as another treatment for thrush after itraconazole or fluconazole treatment has not worked.

-It is not known if Noxafil is safe and effective in children under 13 years of age.
+It is not known if Noxafil oral suspension and delayed-release tablets are safe and effective in children under 13 years of age.

 Who should not take Noxafil?